 HOW IS THE ORGANIZATION FUNDED?

-Majority in the Middle is in startup mode and is in the process of getting 501(c)3 designation.
-For the first several months, all of our costs were coming out of our founder's pocket, and we started fundraising in February 2021.
+Majority in the Middle has a 501(c)3 designation from the IRS, so donations are tax-deductible.
 If you'd like to donate, we'd love the support!
 Click on the button at the bottom of the page.

 I LIVE IN (INSERT STATE HERE).
 CAN I STILL PARTICIPATE?

 Absolutely!
-Minnesota is currently the only state in the country with a split legislature, so they're a bit of a guinea pig for legislative reforms.
-Our hope is what we learn here and we will be able to replicate elsewhere.
+We're headquartered in Minnesota so that's our first test case opportunity for trying new things and suggesting reforms.
+Our hope is to take what we learn here and be able to replicate it elsewhere.
 In addition, issues having to do with nonpartisan offices, individual citizens, media, etc. should be applicable anywhere.
 Obviously civility and political culture have opportunities for improvement EVERYWHERE.

 We're a "virtual first" organization by design, so our Zoom meetings should be accessible from anywhere.
 (If you're having a time-change issue, let us know and we'll see what we can do.)